TYPO3-extensions/sphinx/Documentation/UsersManual/DocsTypo3Org/Index.rst

 		This is of course up to the extension's author to decide on a version numbering scheme but best practices follow the same rules as for TYPO3 core and do not introduce breaking changes or new features in patch-release versions (when the last of the three digits changes).

+		As extension authors are very likely to forget to update the version prior to uploading their extension to TER, the rendering engine on http://docs.typo3.org automatically overrides the *version* and *release* parameter to the actual version as seen on TER.

 .. _docs-typo3-org-pdf: